 What diet plan guided your transformation?

 The first thing I cut out was fast food.
 Growing up, we ate out three times a day, so I had a huge attraction to cheap, processed foods.
-I had to find healthy alternatives, like the three-ingredient pumpkin muffins I now eat every day.
+I had to find healthy meal alternatives, like the three-ingredient pumpkin muffins I now eat every day.
 Also, having one cheat day helps me to stay on track.
 If I have a craving for something and I still want it by cheat day, I'll go enjoy it.

 My daily meals when I first started losing weight looked like this: